iov-one/docs/docs/weave-tutorial/08-application-level-codec.md

 sidebar_label: Application Level Codec
 ---

-We created the modules that are necessary for application that did not exist as IOV provided modules.
-But the blog modules would not be enough by itself to provide the necessary functionality such as sending tokens, multisig contracts, migration logic.
+We created the modules that are necessary for application that did not exist as IOV-provided modules.
+However, the blog modules would not be enough by themselves to provide the necessary functionality such as sending tokens, multisig contracts, and migration logic.
 So we need to put together all these modules somehow.
-And on the other side we still have not did anything transaction format definition.
-In the next sections we will explain how put the modules together in a layered approach and then preparing the blockchain infrastructure.
-But first we define the skeleton of application specific transaction and which messages the blockchain will support.
+And on the other side we still have not done anything to define the transaction.
+In the next sections we will explain how put the modules together in a layered approach and then how to prepare the blockchain infrastructure.
+First, however, we define the skeleton of application specific transaction and which messages the blockchain will support.

 As you remember, we created a `codec` in [Codec documentation](weave-tutorial/codec) and defined the messages that blog application will support.
-Where this wrapping and putting together codec files takes place at `app/codec` file.
+This wrapping and putting together of codec files takes place at `app/codec` file.

 ```protobuf
 message Tx {